Meal Fees

 Places to Eat on Campus

-Students should also plan bringing spending money in order to experience the flavorful options of local shops, food trucks, and neighborhood restaurants off-campus.
+Students should also plan bringing spending money in order to experience the flavorful options of local shops, food trucks, and neighborhood restaurants.

-When you enroll in campus housing, you will be provided with a link to pay your meal fee.
-Meal fees must be paid by June 19, 2023.
-Non-residential students are also welcome to use the Diamond Dollars system to cover their lunches and snacks while on campus, but are not required to pay the minimum meal fee.
+When you enroll in campus housing, you will be provided with a link to pay your housing fee.
+Your housing fee includes your meal plan.
+There is no separate meal fee this year.
+Non-residential students are also welcome to use the Diamond Dollars system to cover their lunches and snacks while on campus, but are not required to pre-pay for meals on campus.

 Angled photo of Potbelly restaurant on campus.
 Orange and red umbrellas line the walkway, and students move between classes and sit down to each lunch.